City Chase

-City Chase is an urban adventure event, originating in Toronto, Canada in which teams compete to obtain the most "ChasePoints" (also known as Check Points).
+City Chase is an urban adventure event, originating in Toronto, Canada, in which teams compete to obtain the most "ChasePoints" (also known as Check Points).

 Background

-It originated in Toronto, Ontario in 2003, has expanded to fifteen other countries, and events have occurred in a series in eight U.S. cities.
-Two-person teams compete over a four- to six-hour time span, to navigate through a city and find certain clues, or engage in various events that present physical, intellectual, and humorous challenges.
+It originated in Toronto, Ontario, in 2003 and has expanded to fifteen other countries; events have occurred in a series in eight U.S. cities.
+Two-person teams compete over a four- to six-hour time span to navigate through a city and find certain clues, or engage in various events that present physical, intellectual, and humorous challenges.
 The event has been sponsored in the past by Bell ("Bell City Chase") and is now sponsored by Scion ("The Scion City Chase").
 The event was created by the host, Nick Jelinek and Infield Marketing Group.
 Depending on the city the participants may be required to only use transit and their feet.
 A very similar game was designed as a part of Encounter project in Eastern Europe.
-These games were called Points and are held on regular basis in several countries worldwide.
+These games were called Points and are held on a regular basis in several countries worldwide.

-Often for teams that win the city-based race they are then invited to represent their province/state or country at a national/international festival.
+Often teams that win the city-based race are then invited to represent their province/state or country at a national/international festival.